 Welcome!
-Please consider how your attitude affects your and other students experience of the lesson.
+Please consider how your attitude affects your and other students' experiences of the lesson.

-Be respectful, come prepared with relevant material and show interest in order to have the best possible educational experience.
+Be respectful, come prepared, and show interest to have the best possible educational experience.

 During the course of this lesson, you will learn:

 Identify Monroe's Motivated Sequence in speeches in order to improve listening comprehension.

 Use Monroe's Motivated Sequence and inversions grammar to improve structure and formality.

 Speak with varied, precise, correct vocabulary and grammar.